hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

   List<Row> rows = p.execute(conn);
 ```

-The columns are included according to the boolean parameters, and stitched together using commas (`,`) as defined in this `.trim()` operator.
+In this example, the columns are included according to the provided boolean parameters, and stitched together using commas (`,`) as defined in this `.trim()` operator.

-Trim has as simple form with few formatting parameters and an extended for fine-grained formatting.
-The short form includes:
+Trim uses the following parameters for formatting purposes:

 - `header`: The opening delimiter
 - `separator`: The separator to be included between selected sections
 - `tail`: The closing delimiter

-The extended form includes:

-- `header`: The opening delimiter
-- `separator`: The separator to be included between selected sections
-- `tail`: The closing delimiter
-- `headerPrefix`: The header prefix
-- `headerSuffix`: The header suffix
-- `separatorPrefix`: The separator prefix
-- `separatorSuffix`: The separator suffix
-- `tailPrefix`: The tail prefix
-- `tailSuffix`: The tail suffix
-- `removePrefixes`: A variable list of prefixes to remove from each section

 ### 8.5 DynamicSQL WHERE

-A where operator is a tailored for of the trim operator that simplifies the writing of a dynamic WHERE clause.
+A where operator is a tailored trim operator that simplifies the writing of a dynamic WHERE clause.

 For example: